Floorp-Projects/Floorp/taskcluster/docs/action-spec.rst

 Action Context
 --------------
-Few actions are relevant in all contexts, for this reason each action specifies a ``context`` property.
+Few actions are relevant in all contexts.
+For this reason each action specifies a ``context`` property.
 This property specifies when an action is relevant.
 Actions *relevant* for a task should be displayed in a context menu for the given task.
 Similarly actions *not relevant* for a given task, should not be